 You might be tempted to call GenerateBlocks a page builder.
 But that’s not what it is.

-If you want to find out more about how this WordPress block editor works, what you can do with it, and who it is good for, read our GenerateBlocks review below.
+If you want to learn more about how this WordPress block editor works, what you can do with it, and who it is good for, read our GenerateBlocks review below.

 What Is GenerateBlocks?